update: This article was featured on java.net home page (you can look for it by date [08/15/2013] on https://home.java.net/archive/spotlight).

 -messages are not readable except by the receiver (confidentiality provided by encryption) .

 -messages cannot be faked (authentication provided by signature).

--messages cannot be reused e.g. an attacker can not fool receiver to repeat a computation using an old message (uniqueness provided by the message header).
+-messages cannot be reused e.g. an attacker can not fool receiver to repeat a computation by repeating an old request (uniqueness provided by the message header).

 8. Building concurrent servers